NERDev/GIFTron-Back-End/v1/documentation.md

 Settings for the API are for NERDev staff only.
 These endpoints are not available to the general public.
 ## Credentials
 #### POST /settings/credentials
+## Whitelist
+#### GET /settings/whitelist
+This will lookup the currently-set IP addresses and add them to the list of IP addresses considered part of our infrastructure.